SCA events are judged by a panel of judges and will be in a “blind judging” format.

 May be cooked on any fire or heat source.

-Teams may enter more than one entry into ancillary categories.
+more than one entry into ancillary categories if they pay a separate entry

-Must use provided turn in box, and the lid must close.
+Must use provided turn in box, and the lid must be closed to

 All entries should be fully assembled for judging.